 What's Not Included

 Gansbaai (Gans Bay; Bay of Geese), South Africa is known as the Great White shark capital of the world.
 Just a two hour drive from Cape Town, this beautiful coastal city is home to an abundance of both land and marine wildlife.
-Its coastal islands are home to huge populations of seals and penguins while the channel in between them is called "Shark Alley," due to the most dense population of Great White sharks in the world.
+Its coastal islands are home to huge populations of seals and penguins while the channel in between them is called "Shark Alley," due to the densest population of Great White sharks in the world.
 The Bay is also a vitally important breeding area for endangered Southern Right whales, which migrate from their feeding grounds in Antarctica to mate and breed here from July-December.
-Surrounding the bay is a pristine yet rugged landscape with rich floral biodiversity and ancient milkwood forests.
+Surrounding the bay is a pristine yet rugged landscape with rich floral biodiversity and ancient Milkwood forests.

 About the Project